abstractmachines/dotfiles/README.md

 ## Install

-After creating `.env` file in root dir of this repo, run `sh init.bootstrap.exclude.sh` and it'll symlink appropriate dotfiles to your home directory.
+After creating `.env` file in root dir of this repo, run `sh init.bootstrap.sh` and it'll symlink appropriate dotfiles to your home directory.

 > Sample .env file: